These Healthy Buffalo Chicken Meatballs are a freezer-friendly lunch or dinner idea โ theyโre also perfect for meal prep!

 Recipe Tips and Variations

-- Use a cookie scoop: For evenly sized meatballs that cook consistently, scoop the mixture with a cookie scoop or spoon.
+- Use a cookie scoop: Ensures evenly sized meatballs that cook consistently.

-- Chill the mixture: Refrigerate the mixture for 20-30 minutes before shaping to make them easier to handle.
+- Chill the mixture: Refrigerate for 20โ30 minutes before shaping to make handling easier.

 - Add moisture: If the mixture feels dry, add a splash of milk or an extra egg for better texture.